U.S. Embassy Lima, Peru - LMA

 Pre-Interview Checklist

-Please use the list below to determine the items that every applicant must bring to the immigrant visa interview.
-Any documents that are not in either English or Spanish must be accompanied by a certified English translation:
+Use the checklists below to determine which documents you and applying family members must bring to your visa interview appointment.
+Documents that are NOT in English or Spanish must be accompanied by a certified English translation.

 • Your visa interview appointment letter.

-• Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
+• Unexpired passport valid for six (6) months beyond your intended date of entry to the United States.

-• Any old passport with a previously issued U.S. Visa in it (for example, a non-immigrant tourist or student visa).
+• Any prior passport containing a valid U.S. visa (for example, a non-immigrant tourist or student visa).

-• Two (2) color photographs of each person applying for a visa (5 cm x 5 cm).
+• Two (2) color photographs (5 cm x 5 cm).
 Please review our online photo requirements.

 • Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv.